c2997108/SELDLA-G/README.md

 - Z : Cancel the previous operation only once.
 - C : Save temporarily in memory.
 - V : Recall data temporarily stored in memory
+- 1 : Automatically reorder chromosomes that are in contact with each other in close proximity